 U.S. citizens staying for less than 90 days do not require a visa to enter Chile.
 The passport must have at validity for the entirety of your stay to be allowed entry.
 For citizens of other countries, please check with the Chilean Embassy or Consulate for information and requirements.

 Roundtrip airfare to/from Chile; travel insurance; transportation to the trip’s meeting point; activities not included in the trip itinerary; personal incidentals including room service, laundry, etc; personal gear; gratuity for tour leader.

-You may cancel on or before July 30, 2019 and receive a full refund minus a $500 per-person service fee.
-If you cancel between July 31 and September 3, 2019, there is a 50% cancellation fee.
-On or after September 4, 2019 there is a 100% cancellation fee.
-We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being cancelled (See our Terms and Conditions for full details).
+For our October 2021 departure, you may cancel before July 3, 2021 and receive a full refund minus a $500 per-person service fee.
+If you cancel on or after July 4, 2021 there is a 50% cancellation fee; on or after September 1, 2021 there is a 100% cancellation fee.
+For our November 2021 departure, you may cancel before July 18, 2021 and receive a full refund minus a $500 per-person service fee.
+If you cancel on or after July 19, 2021 there is a 50% cancellation fee; on or after September 16, 2021 there is a 100% cancellation fee.
+For our October 2022 departure, you may cancel before July 2, 2022 and receive a full refund minus a $500 per-person service fee.
+If you cancel on or after July 3, 2023 there is a 50% cancellation fee; on or after August 31, 2022 there is a 100% cancellation fee.
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being cancelled (see our Terms and Conditions for full details).